Michael Jackson: Awards and honors

-Jackson won hundreds of awards and is one of the most-awarded artists in popular music.
-His awards include 39 Guinness World Records, including the Most Successful Entertainer of All Time, 13 Grammy Awards, as well as the Grammy Legend Award and the Grammy Lifetime Achievement Award, and 26 American Music Awards, including the Artist of the Century and Artist of the 1980s.
-He also received the World Music Awards' Best Selling Male Artist of the Millennium and the Bambi Pop Artist of the Millennium Award.
 Jackson was inducted onto the Hollywood Walk of Fame in 1980 as a member of the Jacksons, and in 1984 as a solo artist.
 He was inducted to the Rock and Roll Hall of Fame and Vocal Group Hall of Fame as a member of the Jackson 5 in 1997 and 1999, respectively, and again as a solo artist in 2001.
 In 2002, he was added to the Songwriters Hall of Fame.
 In 2010, he became the first recording artist to be inducted into the Dance Hall of Fame, and in 2014, he was posthumously inducted into the Rhythm and Blues Music Hall of Fame.
 In 2021, he was among the inaugural inductees into the Black Music & Entertainment Walk of Fame.

-In 1988, Fisk University honored him with an Honorary Doctorate of Humane Letters.
-In 1992, he was invested as a titular king of Sanwi, a traditional kingdom located in the south-east of Ivory Coast.
-In July 2009, the Lunar Republic Society named a crater on the Moon after Jackson.
+In 1988, Fisk University honored him with an honorary doctorate.
+In 1992, he was invested as a titular king of Sanwi, a traditional African kingdom.
+In 2009, the Lunar Republic Society named a crater on the Moon after Jackson.
 In August, for what would have been Jackson's 51st birthday, Google dedicated their Google Doodle to him.
 In 2012, the extinct hermit crab Mesoparapylocheles michaeljacksoni was named in his honor.
 In 2014, the British Council of Cultural Relations deemed Jackson's life one of the 80 most important cultural moments of the 20th century.
-World Vitiligo Day has been celebrated on June 25, the anniversary of Jackson's death, to raise awareness of the auto-immune disorder that Jackson suffered from.
+World Vitiligo Day is June 25, the anniversary of Jackson's death, to raise awareness of the auto-immune disorder that Jackson suffered from.